arendschwab/arendschwab.github.io/_research/cyclistfallexperiments.md

 The paper and supporting material:
 1. Preprint: [reijne2025model.pdf](/assets/pdf/reijne2025model.pdf)
 2. Supplementary online material, containing:
-    - the experimental data and statistical analysis
+    - the experimental data and R-scripts for the statistical analysis
-    - experimental setup and protocol
+    - further details on the experimental setup and protocol
     - practical implications of the model
     - recommendations for future work
     [reijne2025modelSOM.pdf](/assets/pdf/reijne2025modelSOM.pdf)